Artemisia-Absinthium/Typeahead-React-Widget/README.md

 ### Deployed version

-You can try it out at: TODO
+You can try it out at: [Project GitHub Page](https://artemisia-absinthium.github.io/Typeahead-React-Widget/).

 ### Run from code